bmeurant/technical-docs/software-architecture/architectural-patterns/event-sourcing.md

 * **[[event-driven|Event-Driven Architecture]]:** Event Sourcing is a specific implementation strategy for the persistence layer within a broader Event-Driven Architecture.
 It provides the immutable log of events that other services can react to.
 * **[[publish-subscribe|Publish-Subscribe Pattern]]:** This pattern is the primary mechanism for broadcasting the events captured by Event Sourcing.
 After an event is persisted to the event store, it is often published on a topic so that any interested microservice or component can react to it.
 * **[[microservices|Microservices Architecture]]:** Event Sourcing is a powerful pattern for inter-service communication in a microservices landscape.
 Services can publish events about their state changes, and other services can subscribe to these events to update their own local state, ensuring eventual consistency without creating tight coupling.
-* **CQRS (Command Query Responsibility Segregation):** The almost inseparable partner of Event Sourcing.
+* **[[cqrs|CQRS (Command Query Responsibility Segregation)]]:** The almost inseparable partner of Event Sourcing.
 ES handles the "write" side (Command), while materialised projections of events create read models optimized for the "query" side.
 * **Saga Pattern:** In distributed architectures, sagas manage long-running transactions that span multiple services.
 These sagas are often orchestrated or choreographed in response to event streams.
 * **Transactional Outbox:** A pattern that ensures events are reliably published *after* being persisted in the Event Store.
 This prevents inconsistencies where an event might be published without being saved, or vice versa.
 * **Snapshotting:** An optimization technique to reduce the loading time of aggregates by periodically saving a snapshot of their state, thereby limiting the need to replay the entire event stream.